'A very horrified city' embraces acts of kindness after concert attack

 His drivers told him: "Whatever you want, gaffer, we're there for you," he recalled — gaffer being affectionate British slang for boss.

-Many Manchester residents echoed this sentiment, offering up their homes to stranded gig goers under the trending hashtag roomsformanchester.
+Many Manchester residents echoed this sentiment, offering up their homes to stranded concertgoers under the trending Twitter hashtag #roomsformanchester.

 "So, if I can do a gesture of this kind, and the majority of my drivers are Muslim, it just shows that we're not all what you make us out to be," he said, directing his comments to those who seek to tarnish Islam as a whole.